The Wound That Revealed the Whole

 💔 The Mother Wound and the Body's Message

-As I began to heal, layer by layer, I started to see that my cancer carried the energy of a wound I had never truly faced: the mother wound — that place within me that learned to survive by being self-sufficient, quiet, capable, and good.
+As I started to heal, I realized my cancer was linked to something deeper I had not faced: the mother wound.
+This part of me learned to survive by being self-sufficient, quiet, capable, and compliant.

 Beneath the diagnosis was a deeper invitation: